libuv/libuv/docs/src/process.rst

     .. note::
-        On Windows file descriptors greater than 2 are available to the child process only if the child processes uses the MSVCRT runtime.
+        On Windows file descriptors greater than 2 are available to the child process only if the child executable uses the MSVCRT runtime.

 .. c:member:: uv_process_options_t.uid
 .. c:member:: uv_process_options_t.gid